GReaperEx/MouseSaver/README.md

 # Mouse Saver

-I grew times of the barely functional auto-clickers that leave much to be desired!
+I grew tired of the barely functional auto-clickers that leave much to be desired!
 This was my own attempt at making a useful clicker for many different uses.
 It currently is Windows-only, and will likely stay that way.

 ## Copyright notice